makersacademy/takeaway-challenge/MYREADME.md

 4. I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

+What the program can do:

+Basically simple functionality:

+- it can print a menu
+- it can select dishes
+- it can total the price of the dishes
+- it can send a confirmation message when placing an order
+- it can delete the contents of the basket and start again

 Blockers:

 - I did not know where to start